elementary/website/docs/code/getting-started.md

 ## Legal Stuff {#legal-stuff}

 Since we're going to be putting our app out into the wild, we should include some information about who wrote it and the legal usage of its source code.
-For this we need two new files in our project's root folder: AUTHORS and COPYING.
+For this we need a new file in our project's root folder: COPYING.

-### Copying {#copyright}

 The COPYING file contains a copy of the license that your code is released under.
 For elementary OS apps this is typically the [GNU General Public License](http://www.gnu.org/licenses/quick-guide-gplv3.html) (GPL).
 Remember the header we added to our source code?
 That header reminds people that your app is licensed and it belongs to you.
 You can choose other licenses like the MIT license as well, but for this example let's stick to the [GPL](http://www.gnu.org/licenses/gpl-3.0.txt).